-• MR-compatible high-resolution LCD screen for viewing visual stimuli inside the magnet.
+• Hi-resolution LCD screen for viewing stimuli inside the scanner

 The Hardesty Center for Clinical Research and Neuroscience provides state-of-the-art, research infrastructure unmatched in Oklahoma.
 The 49,000-square-foot research complex houses bioimaging services and a clinical trials unit, along with dedicated faculty and student office space that support biomedical, clinical, and population health research initiatives.